virtual-world-framework/vwf-web/getting_started.md

     }
 ```

 Our new `initializeCamera` method is pretty simple.
 As I mentioned, the application will have a camera added it to it automagically due to extending `scene.vwf`.
 Also, we can access child nodes on the application from within JavaScript using `this.nodeName` where `nodeName` is the name of the node.
-(Duh.)
 We can then set any of the properties (remember those from above?) on that node.

 So, `this.camera.translation = [ x, y, z ]` will move the camera to that point in the 3D scene.
 We're moving the camera out to the side of the board, and then up in the air to look down on the scene.